Suicide bomber kills separatist fighters in Yemen's Aden - witnesses

 The rift has exposed deep rifts in the coalition - the Saudis back the government while the United Arab Emirates, the alliance’s second-biggest backer, funds and arms Security Belt and other southern separatist forces.

-The suicide bomber struck in Aden’s northern Dar Saad neighborhood a day after the UAE raised the stakes by carrying out air strikes against government forces in southern Yemen.
+The suicide bomber struck in Aden’s northern Dar Saad neighbourhood a day after the UAE raised the stakes by carrying out air strikes against government forces in southern Yemen.

 The UAE said it had carried out “precise and direct” strikes on Thursday on what it called terrorist militias which it said had attacked Saudi-led coalition forces fighting at Aden’s airport.